diderote/LSF-RNAseq/README.md

 6. Generation of scaled (reads per million) bigwig files from alignment
 7. Optional within-sample GC normalization.
 8. Between sample normalization options: median-ratios (DESeq2 default), or removal of unwated variation (RUVSeq) using ERCC spikes or empirical negative controls.
-9. Differential expression using DESeq2 (both unshunken LFC and apeglm or ashr shrunken LFC are reported)
+9. Differential expression using DESeq2 (both default and apeglm or ashr shrunken LFC are reported)
-10. PCA plots of all and experimental samples, raw and normalized counts
+10. PCA plots and expression boxplots of all and experimental samples, raw and normalized counts
 11. Optional overlap with signifiantly differentially expressed genes by DESeq2 (q<0.05, 2FC, 1.5FC, no FC filter) with Sleuth (Kallisto) q<0.05 DE genes
 12. Volcano plots generated from DESeq2 results with signifcant genes
-13. Heatmap of significantly differentially expressed genes using variance stabilized expected counts
+13. Heatmap of significantly differentially expressed genes using regularized log2 expresion counts.
 14. GO and KEGG enrichment of DE genes
 15. GSEA using ranked gene lists from DESeq2
 16. Overlap of multiple gene lists (including from differential expression) and scaled venn diagram output and GO enrichment.

 Option Details:
+* Restart: (yes/no) Whether to check for an incomplete pipeline and pickup where left off, or restart from scratch.
 * ERCC_spike: align reads to spike index using STAR.
 * Normalization:
 	* Median-Ratios = default DESeq2 method normalization: median of ratios of observed counts.
 Also reports apeglm lfc shrunken values.